MediaJohnD/data-science-projects/docs/README.md

 follows an **FTI** (Feature, Training, Inference) architecture with Prefect flows orchestrating each stage.
 External data ingestion with schema validation, hyperparameter tuning via Optuna, and MLflow tracking are all supported.
-Unsupervised clustering and anomaly detection modules allow audience discovery, while multiple supervised models can be trained and compared.
+Optional clustering and anomaly detection modules are available for exploratory analysis, while multiple supervised models can be trained and compared.
 A drift detection module monitors incoming data against a saved baseline to identify significant distribution changes.